-• Continuous glucose monitoring is covered for children and adolescents younger than 19 years old, adults with type 1 diabetes (T1D), and adults with T2D who are:
+Continuous glucose monitoring is covered for children and adolescents younger than 19 years old, adults with type 1 diabetes (T1D), and adults with T2D who are:

-- Unable to achieve target HbA1C (hemoglobin A1c) despite adherence to an appropriate glycemic management plan (intensive insulin therapy; testing blood glucose 4 or more times per day), or - Suffering from 1 or more severe (blood glucose < 50 mg/dl or symptomatic) episodes of hypoglycemia despite adherence to an appropriate glycemic management plan (intensive insulin therapy, testing blood glucose 4 or more times per day), or - Unable to recognize, or communicate about, symptoms of hypoglycemia - Continuous glucose monitoring is covered for pregnant women with: - $\circ \quad \text{T1D, or} \quad$ - T2D and on insulin before pregnancy, or - T2D and blood glucose does not remain well controlled (HbA1C above target or experiencing episodes of hyperglycemia or hypoglycemia) on diet or oral medications during pregnancy and require insulin, or - GD whose blood glucose is not well controlled (HbA1C above target or experiencing episodes of hyperglycemia or hypoglycemia) during pregnancy and require insulin
+- Unable to achieve target HbA1C (hemoglobin A1c) despite adherence to an appropriate glycemic management plan (intensive insulin therapy; testing blood glucose 4 or more times per day), or - Suffering from 1 or more severe (blood glucose < 50 mg/dl or symptomatic) episodes of hypoglycemia despite adherence to an appropriate glycemic management plan (intensive insulin therapy, testing blood glucose 4 or more times per day), or - Unable to recognize, or communicate about, symptoms of hypoglycemia - Continuous glucose monitoring is covered for pregnant women with: - o T1D, or - T2D and on insulin before pregnancy, or - T2D and blood glucose does not remain well controlled (HbA1C above target or experiencing episodes of hyperglycemia or hypoglycemia) on diet or oral medications during pregnancy and require insulin, or - GD whose blood glucose is not well controlled (HbA1C above target or experiencing episodes of hyperglycemia or hypoglycemia) during pregnancy and require insulin

-The objective of this health technology assessment is to evaluate the effectiveness, safety, and cost-effectiveness of CGM in adults and children with T2D and GDM.
+The objective of this health technology assessment is to evaluate the effectiveness, safety, and cost-effectiveness of CGM in adults and children with T2D not on intensive insulin regimens and pregnant people with T2D or GDM not on insulin therapy.
 This evidence review will help inform Washington's independent Health Technology Clinical Committee as it determines coverage regarding the use of CGM in adults and children with diabetes.
 The scope for the 2025 rereview is on the effectiveness and safety of CGM for populations in whom CGM is not currently covered.